 - Deadpan Snarker: Walker has flat affect and an acid tongue.

-- Duality Motif: Has Mismatched Eyes (her right is green, the left is blue) and a Split Personality.
+- Duality Motif: Has heterochromia (her right is green, the left is blue) and a Split Personality.

 - Evil Redhead: Walker is a cold-blooded mercenary who has no qualms about breaking the law if the price is right.
 It's not clear if she would have taken the hit on anyone other than Davos, but she had no problem assaulting and kidnapping Danny.
 There's also the question of just how violent her third alter might be.